Start: Helsingborg Finish: Göteborg

-Distance: 60 km or 41 km, by biking Ängelholm – Båstad and take the train Båstad – Halmstad.
+Challenge: 60 km or 41 km, (by biking Ängelholm – Båstad and taking the train Båstad – Halmstad.)

 If you’d rather continue biking from Båstad, you can continue along one of the longest sandy beaches in Sweden and then makes a turn inland towards the nature reserves of Gullbranna and Tönnersa.
 Short after this you will reach Halmstad.

 Challenge: 94 km.
 Possible to shorten to 76 km by skipping Torekov and take a short cut to Båstad.

 From Halmstad city the ride will continue west, towards one of the most beloved beaches of the west coast, Tylösand, followed by the beaches of Frösakull, Ringenäs and Vilshärad.
 After this the path turns towards east and connects to Kustvägen, the coast road.